zalyoung/gitlab-handbook/content/handbook/company/stewardship.md

 ---
 title: Our stewardship of GitLab
-description: "GitLab have an open core business model and generate almost all our revenue with subscriptions to paid tiers.
+description: "GitLab has an open core business model and generate almost all our revenue with subscriptions to paid tiers.
 Learn more!"
 canonical_path: "/company/stewardship/"
 ---